Inside Facebook’s decision to eliminate facial recognition — for now

 The announcement arrived amid the biggest public relations crisis in its 17-year history, brought on by a whistleblower who made public a trove of internal documents showing how it was deeply aware that its platform contributed to a litany of societal harms.
 The timing has led some observers and former insiders to speculate that the move was intended to placate critics who claim the company disregards the safety of users when it builds its products.

 But the decision was in the works for nearly a year, long before the current scandal, championed internally by the company’s artificial intelligence team and supported by policy professionals who believe that regulation of such controversial technologies is coming eventually anyway, say several people familiar with the company’s thinking who spoke on the condition of anonymity to describe sensitive matters.
-The proposal to make the change was shown to chief technology officer Mike Schroepfer and executive Bosworth in June, in the form of a more than 50-page policy document that laid out the pros and cons of getting rid of facial recognition across every division of the company, according to two of the people.
+The proposal to make the change was shown to Chief Technology Officer Mike Schroepfer and executive Bosworth in June, in the form of a more than 50-page policy document that laid out the pros and cons of getting rid of facial recognition across every division of the company, according to two of the people.

 At the same time, company leaders hoped that Facebook might be able to restore public trust by playing the long game: re-engineering itself around privacy and promoting the idea that Facebook is building the technologies of the future in a safer way.
 In the short term, executives feel that they are through with apologizing — or even acknowledging — many of the missteps that are only now coming to light, the people said.